FCACollin/cv/cv.md

 **Biostatistican and Senior Statistical Programmer** contractor, supporting the apraglutide programs (New Drug Application, development).

+Clinical Research:

-**Trial Statistician** role in Phase II, Proof of Concept Trial in GVHD indication:
+- Phase II, Proof of Concept Trial in GVHD indication
+- Phase II-III, for Short Bowel Syndrom indication

+Scope, I:

-- review of protocols and other essential trial documents.
+- Reviewed of protocols and other essential trial documents.
+- Prepared/Contributed to Statistical Analysis Plans (SAP).
+- Was endorsed with oversight of vendors' activities (eg CROs).
+- Presented Results

+Programming and review of TFLs
-- writing/review of the statistical analysis plan (SAP).
+- Presentation of results to the stakeholders.
-- data insight generation
+- Internal insight generation (adhoc output for exploratory internal use)
-- preparation of key analysis.
+- Statistical programming for regulatory submission.
+  - TFLs for CSR, Briefing Book, Summary of Clinical Efficacy, Integrated summary of Safety
+  - Programs for eCTD Module 5:
+- Statistical programming for evidence generation:
+  - Posters, peer-review papers.
-- oversight of CRO activities.
+- Programming as part of a process:
-- validation of Tables, Figures, and Listings (TFLs).
-- presentation of results during clinical interpretation meetings.

-**Senior Clinical Programmer**, Phase II-III for Short Bowel Syndrom indication:
+  - Work with cross functional teams.
+- Quality Assurance:

-- programming of clinical programming analysis and reporting.
+  - Writing of quality documents (SOP and Work Instructions).
+  - owner of ongoing Change Control for the deployment of a new statistical programming environment.

-- work with biostatisticians, data managers, medical writers.
+- work with biostatisticians, data managers, medical writers, and other functions.
 - Quality Control (QC) checks, ad-hoc/post-hoc analyses.
-- preparation for FDA filling.
-- writing of quality documents (SOP and Work Instructions).
-- owner of ongoing Change Control for the deployment of a new statistical programming environment.

 ## Jan 2021 to Aug 2022 (1.5 year), UCB, Belgium, Remote